Sakil9051/EngageBay/README.md

-# EngageBay (pharmeasy Clone App)

-EngageBay Clone App is a sophisticated replica of PharmEasy, a leading e-commerce platform for medicines and health products.
-This project replicates the efficient online pharmacy operations of PharmEasy, providing a robust and responsive web application.

-## Award-Winning All-in-One CRM Software
+#EngageBay

+**EngageBay Clone App** is an ambitious project designed to replicate the features and capabilities of EngageBay, the world-renowned all-in-one CRM software tailored for marketing, sales, and customer support.
+This clone demonstrates our technical proficiency in creating software solutions that are not only functional but also aesthetically pleasing and responsive across various devices.

+### Key Features:
-Experience the world's top CRM software for marketing, sales, and customer support, adapted for the pharmaceutical sector.
+- **Comprehensive CRM functionality:** Combines tools for marketing, sales, and customer support into a single platform.
+- **Responsive design:** Fully optimized for desktops, tablets, and mobile devices to ensure a seamless user experience.

 ## Team EngageBay
 - [Sahil Laskar](https://github.com/Sakil9051)